ma-chengyuan/IconTweaks/README.md

    <img src="https://s1.ax1x.com/2020/08/11/aLASfg.jpg" alt="aLASfg.jpg" width="400" />

-   The icons on the left is their original icons, and the icons on the right is their adaptive version given by Icon Tweaks.
+   The icons on the left are their original icons, and the icons on the right are their adaptive versions given by Icon Tweaks.
 The red stop sign means that the adaptive icon for the app is disabled (which is the default state).
 You will see the package name of the app (ignore this if you don't know what this means), and a brief overview of its configuration with which Icon Tweaks adapt its original legacy icon (elaborated below).

 4. Now, tap on the item representing the app whose icon you wish to make adaptive, and you will see this: